Split or Dubrovnik: Which Croatian City to Visit?

 One of the first things you need to consider when trying to choose whether to visit Split or Dubrovnik is how accessible the city is, both in terms of getting to the city and also getting around once there.
 And if you end up choosing to visit Split, you will luckily find that the city is quite accessible.

-As the second-largest city in Croatia, Split does operate as a transport hub and there are numerous direct bus connections to the city from most major cities in Croatia and even cities abroad, like Mostar, Bosnia & Herzegovina and Kotor, Montenegro.
-You can browse schedules for many local bus companies here and also make sure to check out FlixBus schedules here for additional options.
+As the second-largest city in Croatia, Split operates as a transport hub and there are numerous direct bus connections to the city from most major cities in Croatia and even cities abroad, like Mostar, Bosnia & Herzegovina and Kotor, Montenegro.
+You can browse bus schedules here.

 Split is also home to an international airport that has numerous connections daily to many major European cities (you can search flight routes on Skyscanner).
 It serves both budget and major airlines, meaning that it’s easy to fly directly into Split for an affordable price.